King Cnut and the tide: Historicity and possible location

 The contemporary Encomium Emmae Reginae has no mention of the episode, which has been taken as indicating its ahistoricity, as it would seem that so pious a dedication might have been recorded there since the same source gives an "eye-witness account of his lavish gifts to the monasteries and poor of St Omer when on the way to Rome, and of the tears and breast-beating which accompanied them".

-Goscelin, writing later in the 11th century, instead has Canute place his crown on a crucifix at Winchester one Easter with no mention of the sea and "with the explanation that the king of kings was more worthy of it than he".
+Goscelin, writing later in the 11th century, instead has Cnut place his crown on a crucifix at Winchester one Easter with no mention of the sea and "with the explanation that the king of kings was more worthy of it than he".
 Nevertheless, there may be a "basis of fact, in a planned act of piety" behind this story.

 On the other hand, Malcolm Godden says the story is simply "a 12th Century legend... and those 12th Century historians were always making up stories about kings from Anglo-Saxon times".

-The location attributed to this tale has since been put to debate as "Indeed it would be hard to find a local habitation for the story, because, in lands where courtiers flatter so grossly, the tide does not rise so fast and so far."
-That said, there are valid locations that are attributed to the tale.

-The site of the episode is often identified as Thorney Island (now known as Westminster), where Canute set up a royal palace during his reign over London.
+The site of the episode is often identified as Thorney Island (now known as Westminster), where Cnut set up a royal palace during his reign over London.
 Thorney Island is also a small peninsula within Chichester harbour, very close to another claimed location, Bosham, and conflictingly a sign on Southampton city centre's Canute Road reads, "Near this spot AD 1028 Canute reproved his courtiers".
 Other traditions place this episode on the north coast of the Wirral, which at the time was part of Mercia, or in the River Trent at Gainsborough, attempting to stop the aegir, a tidal bore.
+However, the locations attributed to this tale have since been put to debate as "Indeed it would be hard to find a local habitation for the story, because, in lands where courtiers flatter so grossly, the tide does not rise so fast and so far."